-TERI's obligation to honor its guaranty for any student loan is subject to certain conditions, including that TERI has timely received the guaranty fees for the loan; that the underwriting, origination, disbursement, and servicing and collection of the loan have been performed in accordance with program requirements and applicable law; that a claim for guaranty of the loan has been filed timely and in accordance with program requirements and in accordance with the procedures set forth in the TERI guaranty agreements; and that the promissory note has been validly transferred and endorsed to TERI.
+TERI's obligation to honor its guaranty for any student loan is subject to certain conditions, including that TERI has timely received the guaranty fees for the loan; that the underwriting, origination, disbursement, servicing, and collection of the loan have been performed in accordance with program requirements and applicable law; that a claim for guaranty of the loan has been filed timely and in accordance with program requirements and the procedures set forth in the TERI guaranty agreements; and that the promissory note has been validly transferred and endorsed to TERI.
 The terms of TERI's guaranty vary depending upon the particular guaranty agreement.
 TERI agrees to use all reasonable efforts to make payment within 60 days of receipt of a properly filed claim, and in any event within 90 days of receipt.

-Included as a part of this prospectus supplement is Annex I, certain audited financial statements, including consolidated statements of activities and changes in net assets and consolidated statements of financial position, of TERI as of and for the years ended June 30, 2004, June 30, 2005 and June 30, 2006.
+Included as a part of this prospectus supplement as Annex I, are certain audited financial and unaudited statements, including consolidated statements of activities and changes in net assets and consolidated statements of financial position, of TERI as of and for the years ended June 30, 2004, June 30, 2005 and June 30, 2006, which have been audited, and as of and for the six months ended December 31, 2006, which are unaudited.